 The global carbonated soft drink market was worth USD 221.6 billion in 2020

-The global carbonated soft drink market was worth USD 221.6 billion in 2020 and is predicted to grow at an of 4.7 percent (CAGR) between 2021 and 2028.
+The global carbonated soft drink market was worth USD 221.6 billion in 2020 and is predicted to grow at 4.7 percent (CAGR) between 2021 and 2028.
 Modern-day consumers focus on convenience, and as a result, a large portion of everyday purchases include single grab-and-go products rather than bulk purchasing products.

 This has resulted in shelf-stable innovations and eco-friendly packaging made from clean, renewable materials containing fewer preservatives and chemicals.

 Products are constantly being improved and innovated to provide something for everyone.
 As consumer health awareness grows, companies are now more focused on including natural, low-calorie, and low-sugar ingredients in their products, such as using stevia sweeteners instead of conventional or synthetic sweeteners.

 Technological advancements have transformed the carbonated soft drink manufacturing process.
 Because of the numerous advantages that laser technology has over inkjet technology for labeling and packaging beverages, market participants have opted for laser technology rather than inkjet technology.

 This coding process is quick, the printing is permanent, and it is simple to integrate with the production line.
 Because laser technology eliminates ink, the finished product is less expensive.

 Packaging innovations are also important because they lead to longer shelf lives, making selling carbonated soft drinks from small shops and vending machines more convenient.